 Larry had pointed out Hideo Nomo as a prime example of Calbee refusing to print cards of rookies.
 Nomo was the Pacific League Rookie Of The Year in 1990, going 18-8 with 287 strikeouts but Calbee did not include a card for him in the 1990 set.
 Calbee's 1990 set was issued in four series and it looks like the last series is made up entirely of players from the two 1990 Nippon Series teams so it's not like the player selection was set in stone before the season started.
-I did a little looking around at some of the "hot rookies" of the 1980's and confirmed that Larry was correct about Calbee - Tatsunori Hara, Masumi Kuwata and Kazuhiro Kiyohara's first Calbee cards came the year after their debut season.
-Hara and Kiyohara had Takara cards in their rookie seasons as did Nomo.
+I did a little looking around at some of the "hot rookies" of the 1980's and confirmed that Larry was mostly correct about Calbee - Tatsunori Hara and Masumi Kuwata's

 I got curious then about the early BBM sets.
 I've always found it curious that while the 1993 BBM set contains the rookie cards of both Hideki Matsui and Ichiro Suzuki, only Matsui is labelled by BBM as a rookie (i.e. the word "Rookie" appears on the front of the card).
 So I started looking into which cards were labelled "Rookie" in the first few BBM sets.